VictoriaChoy/victoriachoy.github.io/teachingandlearning3.md

 ## Reflection on Educational Leadership

 I have been using my previous bosses as counterexamples or role models to reflect on my own leadership style and the future leader I would like to be.
-The only one of them has become my partner because she has changed and accepted IB philosophy, so has me.
-IB education aims to foster leadership within the learning community through the realization of the key elements, such as IB mission, international-mindedness, learner profile, approaches to learning, agency and self-efficacy.
+The only one of them has become my partner because she has changed and accepted **IB philosophy**, so has me.
+IB education aims to foster leadership within the learning community through the realization of the key elements, such as **IB mission, international-mindedness, concept-based learning, inquiry, learner profile, approaches to learning, agency and self-efficacy**.
 We learn from each other on a worldwide scale.
-We take action as global citizens towards common goals with critical thinking, problem-solving skills, collaboration, and shared reflection.
+We take action as **global citizens** towards common goals with **critical thinking, problem-solving skills, collaboration, and shared reflection**.

 ![image](https://user-images.githubusercontent.com/109213222/179683527-18d71f0f-54c0-41d1-90f8-e5b2d08b417f.png)